danielbispov/product-recommendation/README.md

 # Product Recommendation API and simple front-end

-A simple project containing an Node.js runtime environment API, which is responsible for returning an JSON object containing recommendation data for a reference product.
+A simple Node.js runtime environment API, which is responsible for returning an JSON object containing recommendation data for a reference product in order to be rendered in a HTML page.

 # Step-by-step first run
 To render the carousel, you can follow these steps: